Robert Kolesar: Professional career

 In 1943, Kolesar enlisted in the U.S. Army, but remained at the University of Michigan as a medical student.
 Although he had an additional year of eligibility under the wartime NCAA rules, the Army ruled that its trainees were too busy to play college football.
-He was drafted by the Detroit Lions in the 12th round of the 1943 NFL draft with the 101st overall pick.
+He was drafted 101st overall by the Detroit Lions in the 12th round of the 1943 NFL draft with the 101st overall pick.
 After being ruled ineligible for college football, Kolesar signed with the Detroit Lions in September 1943.
 Kolesar said at the time that he would continue his medical studies while playing for the Lions; he said he would be able to practice three days a week and would be available for weekend games.
 Kolesar, however, did not appear in any games for the Lions in the 1943 NFL season, and in August 1944 he was selected to play against the Chicago Bears in the College All-Star Game, a now-defunct matchup between the NFL champions and the country's best college players.

 In February 1946, after completing his military service, Kolesar signed to play with Paul Brown's newly organized Cleveland Browns football team.
 Kolesar played for the Browns in their 1946 inaugural season in the All-America Football Conference.
 The team won the AAFC championship that year.